Saint Ghislain

 Ghislain (died 9 October 680) was a confessor and anchorite in Belgium.
 He died at the town named after him, Saint-Ghislain.

+Group escorting the reliquary of Saint Ghislain during the Golden Chariot procession in Mons.

 Life

 He was probably of Germanic origin.
 Ghislain lived in the province of Hainaut in the time of Amandus (d.
 679) and Waltrude, Aldegonde, and Amalberga of Maubeuge.
 With two disciples, Lambert and Berler, he made a clearing in the vicinity of Castrilocus (now Mons, in Hainault), taking up later his abode at a place called Ursidongus, where he built an oratory or chapel dedicated to Peter and Paul the Apostle.

 Aubert of Avranches summoned him to the episcopal presence in order to sound the intentions of this almost unknown hermit, but he afterwards accorded him efficient protection.
 During his visit to Cambrai, Ghislain spent some time in the villa of Roisin and received as a gift the estates of Celles and Hornu.
 He soon entered into relations with Waltrude, who was induced by him to build a monastery at Castrilocus, his former place of refuge.

 It is probable that Ghislain influenced the religious vocation of Aldegonde, Abbess of Maubeuge, also of Amalberga and Aldetrude, of whom the first was the sister and the last two the daughters of Waltrude.
 One day Aldegonde in her monastery of Maubeuge, had a vision in which, according to her biographer, the death of Amandus, Bishop of Tongeren, was revealed to her.
 Ghislain visited her in her villa of Mairieu, near Maubeuge, and explained to her that the vision was an announcement of her own approaching death.
 The intercourse between Ghislain and Aldegonde brought about a perfect understanding between Maubeuge and the monastery founded at Ursidongus under Ghislain's direction.
 St. Waudru rewarded her counsellor with a portion of the villa of Frameries and of the oratory of Saint-Quentin, comprised within the boundaries of the villa of Quaregnon.